Australia First Party: Nathan Sykes arrest

-Patriotic/Eureka Youth League

-The Patriotic Youth League was formed in 2002 by former One Nation activist Stuart McBeth as the youth wing of the Australia First Party.
-It was described by numerous media commentators and academics as a far right, white nationalist youth organisation that has been linked to neo-Nazism, including the now-disbanded US-based Volksfront, and hate crimes.

-The group was mainly active in the northern suburbs of Sydney and Melbourne, and played a large role in the 2005 Cronulla riots.
-They distributed white power leaflets in the days prior to the riots, displayed banners saying "Aussies fighting back" at the riots, and also distributed pamphlets and alcohol during the riots.

 The league disbanded in 2006, but was reincarnated as the Eureka Youth League in 2010 (not to be confused with the historical Eureka Youth League).
 As of April 2021, the Eureka Youth League has a website and Facebook group; however, the last post on the latter was in October 2017.

 Racism allegations

 Australia First Party is as of March 2019 led by convicted criminal and far-right activist Jim Saleam.
 Saleam was a member of the short-lived National Socialist Party of Australia as a teenager during the early 1970s and the founder of the militant Australian white nationalist group National Action.

 Australia First also endorsed independent candidate John Moffat, who was later criticised by B'nai B'rith Anti-Defamation Commission chairman Michael Lipshutz, Cronulla Liberal MLA Malcolm Kerr and Lebanese Muslim Association spokesman Jihad Dib for "inciting racial hatred".

 On 10 July 2009, the Sydney Morning Herald reported that David Palmer, the Imperial Wizard of the Ku Klux Klan in Australia, said several Klan members had secretly joined Australia First.
 Palmer said Australia First had been identified as an Aryan party and would prove useful "in case the ethnics get out of hand and they need sorting out."
 The Australia First Party later endorsed former Grand Wizard of the Ku Klux Klan David Duke for the 2016 Louisiana election via Twitter.

 In July 2010, it was reported that Australia First was distributing leaflets comparing Africans to monkeys, and "blaming Africans for the social problems in Sydney's west".
 Australia First denied responsibility for the leaflets, claiming that they had been distributed in an attempt to discredit the party.

+In July 2018 the Australia First Party published an article on their website discussing the Philippines–Australia basketball brawl in which Filipinos are denigrated.
+In this article the letter L is often replaced by the letter R, referencing the racist trope in which Asians cannot pronounce the letter 'L'.
+This is despite the fact that the only major Asian language which does not contain the letter L is Japanese, whereas all Filipino languages contain the sound.
+This is an especially flawed judgement as the Philippines fought Japan in the second world war.
+Moro Guerillas in Jolo slaughtered 97% of occupying Japanese soldiers.

 The Australia First Party used Sinophobia and fear of African Australians in their campaign during the 2019 election.